 Last stop in Juneau was the Mendenhall Glacier, around 13.6 miles long located in the Mendenhall Valley, about 12 miles from downtown.
 The views of the glacier were also impressive, although much smaller in scale than the Hubbard Glacier.

-What resonated most to us here was how far back the mass of ice has moved from where it was in the past.
-A lake has now formed at the foot of glacier – another ravaging sign of climate change.
+What struck us most was how far back the mass of ice has moved from where it was in the past.
+A lake has now formed at the foot of glacier – another ravaging impact of climate change.

 Ketchikan was our last port in Alaska, the salmon capital of the world.
 It is also known for its beautifully carved Native American totem poles found throughout the city.